renatovillalobos/human-pose-estimation-opencv/README.md

-# Alesai-customized Body Position (forked from human-pose-estimation-opencv)
+# Alesai Body Position

+Forked from human-pose-estimation-opencv project, belonging to @quanhua93

 Perform Human Pose Estimation in OpenCV Using OpenPose MobileNet

 ![OpenCV Using OpenPose MobileNet](output.JPG)